fruitbox12/Shadow-VPC/README.md

-# Capability Providers
+# VPC Core

-This repository contains capability providers for wasmCloud.
+This repository contains core VPC Services for Shadow OS Cloud.
 The providers in the root level of this repository are _only_ compatible with version `0.50` and _newer_ of wasmCloud.
 All of the pre-existing capability providers compatible with `0.18` (aka "pre-OTP") or earlier can be found in the [pre-otp](./pre-otp) folder.